Does a Sibling’s 529 Plan Assets Hurt Financial Aid Eligibility?

 A sibling’s 529 plan assets may affect a student’s eligibility for need-based financial aid, since a parent’s reportable 529 plan assets on the FAFSA includes the value of all of the 529 plans they own, including those of their children.
 529 plans owned by a parent, including a sibling’s 529 plan, are considered parent assets on the FAFSA.

-A maximum of 5.64% of parent assets are counted when determining a student’s Expected Family Contribution (EFC).
-EFC is the amount of money colleges expect a student to be able to pay for college out of pocket, based on their particular financial circumstances.
+A maximum of 5.64% of parent assets are counted when determining a student’s Student Aid Index (SAI).
+SAI, which was previously known as Expected Family Contribution or EFC, is the measure of a family’s financial strength in relation to its ability to pay for college.

 For example, if a parent has $10,000 in reportable 529 plan assets the college would assume the family had $564 to pay for college, and so the student’s need-based financial aid package would be reduced by $564.